-Today we’re going to look at what we can do if we make an accidental purchase in an app.
-Either accidental app purchases or quickly regretted decisions, it’s no problem, we have a way that you might get your money back.
+Today we’re going to look at what we can do if we make an accidental purchase in an app, and what to do if you need to cancel your subscription.

 How to cancel an in app purchase on iphone